Northern European and Transatlantic Security

 - the United States, including the Transatlantic link, as well as

-- NATO and the EU.
+- EU, NATO and OSCE.

 NOTS was created in 2015 on the basis of two previous projects focusing on security in Sweden’s neighbourhood (SIN) and Atlantic security and European crisis management (ASEK).